BuffaloRiot/MART341-WebDesign/WebDesign-HomeWork/Assignment-Week10/README.md

 Headings -

 I have used css to stylize h1, h2 and the background of my title card.
-My Creating this code had helped
+This type of styling has allowed my main index.html stay pretty clean and access styling in one hub.

 Paragrahs + Art Discripton:

-I stylized my paragraphs in CSS to make text discriptions the same through out the display of images!
+I stylized the title of the photos and the display of them in boxes in CSS.

 Art Display -